sync140/top-finder/README.md

 # top-finder
-Sarches .tex and .pdf files of meeting protocols from Fachschaft Physik TU Darmstadt
+Searches .tex and .pdf files of meeting protocols from Fachschaft Physik TU Darmstadt